By Cynthia Bailey MD.

-This term is most commonly used to describe atopic eczema, an inherited skin problem that describes the classic case of those born with “sensitive skin”.
+In general, the word 'eczema is most commonly used to describe the type of eczema called atopic eczema (also called atopic dermatitis).
+Atopic eczema is an inherited skin problem that describes the classic case of those born with “sensitive skin”.
 People with atopic eczema (dermatitis) have dry skin that loses moisture more easily than normal skin, and is more easily irritated by harsh products.
 Their skin immune system is hypersensitive and allergies to ingredients such as fragrances and preservatives are more common.
 When eczema develops, it is a rash characterized by redness, scale, and sometimes weeping, crusting, and small fluid-filled blisters.

 The best hypoallergenic, hydrating skin care routine is extremely important for anyone with eczema.